 I can hear some of you saying, “But I don’t like pork.
 Can I use another meat?”
 Yes, you can.
 Any meat you feel like, actually.
 But honestly?
 It’s not as good without that collagen.
 It really isn’t.

-But, as I said at the start, I’ll stick to pork.
+But, as I said at the start, for red pozole, I’ll stick to pork.

 Pozole Rojo, Red Pozole

 - 3 to 4 cups dried corn for pozole, or 2 30-ounce cans hominy